Importing a Dimensioned Part

 This example is designed to teach you how to use dimensioning.
 In a real situation far fewer dimensions would be used, and the main purpose would be to confirm that the scale of the part is accurate.
 This would indicate that the kerf settings are correct.

-1Open the workorders module.
+1Open the workorders mode.

 2Create a new workorder